 The student’s research supervisor is responsible for recommending the composition of the student’s supervisory committee.
 This committee should consist of the supervisor (and co-supervisor if any) plus two other members, or more in some circumstances.
 Two members should be drawn from the faculty appointed to the DPES-PhD program.
 Other members from different departments may serve on the committee if they have expertise of importance to the student’s project.
 Students must fill out the PhD Supervisory Committee Approval Form and submit to the Graduate Administrator.

-The supervisory committee should meet for the first time prior to May 30th of year following enrollment (i.e. within 9 months).
-Thereafter, the supervisory committee should meet at least once per academic year by the end of May.
+The supervisory committee should meet for the first time prior to August 31 of the year following enrollment.
+Thereafter, the supervisory committee should meet at least once per academic year by the end of August.

 At the first supervisory committee meeting the student should provide background information on their research interests and an outline of their proposed research.
 The committee will review a draft proposal and provide advice on how to improve it.
 The committee will also review the student’s skills and course selections.
 A PhD Supervisory Committee Meeting Report should be completed and submitted to the Graduate Administrator (along with the Annual Progress Report detailed below).